This article lays out the options for a company who want to use their existing scheme documentation through the Vestd platform

-1. Create and execute the documents off platform and then upload as a pdf - this option is typically chosen if your existing agreements are deeds, and your lawyers are unwilling to adapt them.
+1. Create and execute the documents off platform and then upload as a pdf - this option is typically chosen if your existing agreements are deeds, and you or your lawyers are unwilling to adapt them.

 2. For Vestd to turn your existing agreement into a template on the platform, such that all your new agreements are automatically generated by the platform.
 This is what most people choose who expect a large number of agreements (10+) to be issued going forwards.
-If the existing agreement is a deed, it will be necessary to adapt the clauses that explicitly grant a Power of Attorney (thus requiring it to be executed as a deed), such that granting the POA becomes a commercial condition if required on exercise.